A letter to the parents of the Class of 2024

 Each essay goes through a two-pass review.

-I will continue to do the second-pass review that examines every word and punctuation mark for correctness, clarity, engagement, delivery, final presentation, and plagiarism.
-In addition to my role as an op-ed columnist with the Hindu group, I now serve on the editorial board of tippinsights, from America's most accurate pollster.
-More than 450 articles have already appeared across various media outlets, and I continue to write 2-3 pieces each week.
+I will use my years of experience as a columnist and 17-years of management consulting experience to oversee review operations.
+I currently serve on the editorial board of tippinsights, from America's most accurate pollster, writing 3-4 editorials a week.
+More than 550 articles of mine have already appeared across various media outlets including The Hindu and the Times of India.
 I bring this writing experience and context to world affairs to each college essay I review.

 Next steps: Please begin your engagement with us early.
 The first or second week of June is the best time to start.
 ApplyTex opens July 1.
 The Common App and Coalition App open on Aug 1.
 But essay prompts are already out.
 The earlier we complete your part of the admissions process, the better off you will be.
 Please use our online calendar to reserve your spot.